 ought to extend their laudable multi-cultural employment policy to cover alternative sexual preferences as well.

 Anyway this video caused much debate at the Board due to its violence, rape scenes and explicit detail that goes slightly beyond what the BBFC generally pass at 18.
-Whittam Smith seemed keen to consider the video for an R18 certificate on
+Whittam Smith seemed keen to consider the video for an R18 certificate on grounds

-so this clearly stupid idea went nowhere.
+clearly stupid idea went nowhere.
 As far as I can make out, this was one of Whittam Smith's more unilateral ideas and it unsurprisingly received scant support from anyone else at the Board.

 Ranting about porn makers that push the BBFC guidelines